Financial-Times/n-ui/README.md

 This project consists of many modules.
 They include the primitive building blocks used by the majority of Next applications, constitute the basic look and feel of a page and integrate with upstream Origami modules for consistency across FT digital products.

+## Releasing n-ui
+When you release an n-ui tag 2 things happen
+- The code is available immediately on bower and all apps can install it.
+They will use its sass to build their styles and any template changes you've added.
+If you have styles that need updating in all apps which are not reliant on any javascript changes you can immediately run `nht rebuild --all --serves user-page` from within an app to trigger a rebuild of all user facing apps
+- After a successful build the javascript will be bundled and pushed out to S3.
+The Fastly cache of this file will be purged immediately, but users may have the last version cached in their browser for up to 20 minutes.
+For this reason, it's best to observe the following:
+	- if there are style + template changes in your release, wait 20 minutes before triggering a rebuild of all apps
+	- be defensive and rigorous in coding your core experience - in the relatively unlikely event that an app rebuilds with the style + template changes before your js changes have deployed, the experience will not appear broken to the user _if_ you either hide the component or provide a good core experience whne the js to handle it isn't present

 ## Usage

 For CSS usage information see [the wiki](https://github.com/Financial-Times/n-ui/wiki).